 The key thing you should do to prevent suction and cushion effects is to reduce speed.
 Another option for avoiding these continuous forces is to use some rudder shift.
 Suction, as well as cushion, are increased when approaching another ship in shallow water because of these arrangements:

 - Whenever your ship’s draft is comparable to the depth of water in which you’re cruising.

 - The nearness of the opposite vessel or shore.

 - It’s hard to slow down when you’ve lost the capacity to maintain perfect bare steerage.
 Such an incident only demonstrates how difficult it is to maintain control of one’s speed when moving at a high rate.

-Therefore, we hope that the above information and tips can help you practice traveling at a regulated speed easier, so that even controlling cruise ships will be no more difficult for you!
-Besides, you also can find more information about boat such how to mount a trolling motor on an aluminum boat or where can you find the maximum horsepower for your boat by searching on engine parts category.
+Therefore, we hope that the above information and tips can help you practice traveling at a regulated speed easier so that even controlling cruise ships will be no more difficult for you!
+Besides, you also can find more information about boats such as how to mount a trolling motor on an aluminum boat or where can you find the maximum horsepower for your boat by searching on engine parts category.

 Did you enjoy the article on what is a safe speed for your boat?
 Do you want to add anything else?
 Please let me know and leave a comment below.